 For centuries, the great Parisian monuments have kept watch over the city's most beautiful panoramas, with the Eiffel Tower at the top of the list.
-On the first floor, the restaurant 58 and its large bay windows promise you a unique lunch or dinner overlooking the Champs de Mars which spreads out at your feet.
+On the first floor, the restaurant 58, actually closed for renovation, and its large bay windows promise you a unique lunch or dinner overlooking the Champs de Mars which spreads out at your feet.
 The more adventurous among you can keep climbing to the top floor where, at 180 meters above ground, the view over Paris extends for more than 70 kilometres.

 In the middle of the Place de l'Étoile, the Arc de Triomphe offers an unobstructed view over the avenues at its feet, including the most famous, the Champs-Élysées.
 Open until 10.30pm in winter and 11pm in summer, don't miss climbing to its terrace at nightfall to capture this magical moment facing the bright lights of the city.